ombulabs/blog/_posts/2020-09-16-cross-browser-mobile-webapp.markdown

 If you need to know these values in your JavaScript code, the SDK provides that information (using `sc.app.safeAreaInsets`) with the top and bottom safe area inset values.

-> This is another great article from css-tricks you can use for more in-depth code an examples: [link](https://css-tricks.com/the-notch-and-css/).
+> This is another great article from css-tricks you can use for more in-depth code and examples: [“The Notch” and CSS](https://css-tricks.com/the-notch-and-css/).

 ## iOS Overscroll